Partial data inverse problems for the Hodge Laplacian: Statement of results

 \section{Statement of results}

 The results in this paper are new even in Euclidean space, but it will be convenient to state them on certain Riemannian manifolds following ~\cite{DKSaU}, ~\cite{KeSa}, ~\cite{DKLS}.
 Suppose that $(M_0,g_0)$ is a compact oriented manifold with smooth boundary, and consider a manifold $T = \R \times M_0$ equipped with a Riemannian metric of the form $g = c(e \oplus g_0)$, where $c$ is a smooth conformal factor and $(\R,e)$ is the real line with Euclidean metric.
 A compact manifold $(M,g)$ of dimension $n \geq 3$, with boundary $\partial M$, is said to be \emph{CTA} (conformally transversally anisotropic) if it can be expressed as a submanifold of such a $T$.
 A CTA manifold is called \emph{admissible} if additionally $(M_0,g_0)$ can be chosen to be simple, meaning that $\partial M_0$ is strictly convex and for any point $x \in M_0$, the exponential map $\exp_x$ is a diffeomorphism from some closed neighbourhood of $0$ in $T_x M_0$ onto $M_0$ (see ~\cite{S}).
+Most of the geometric notions defined here will be from \cite{T1} and we refer the reader there for a more thorough treatment of the subject.

 Let $\Lambda^k M$ be the $k$th exterior power of the cotangent bundle on $M$, and let $\Lambda M$ be the corresponding graded algebra.
 The corresponding spaces of sections (smooth differential forms) are denoted by $\Omega^k M$ and $\Omega M$.
 We will define $\Lap$ to be the Hodge Laplacian on $M$, acting on graded forms: